 Today IMO works across a wide range of industries to guarantee that in every stage of the production process human rights are protected, producers are paid a fair price and that environmental stands are upheld.
 IMO operates in 90 countries.

 You’ll see many artisan handicrafts and clothing carry the FTF symbol.
 This organization works a little differently.
 According to the website its purpose is “to support farmers and artisans in developing countries through the practice of fair trade.”
 FTF promotes what is termed “360° fair trade.”

-What this means essentially is that along with fair wages, safe working conditions and environmental responsibility, there’s a drive to empower people in third world countries.
-It’s the old adage of give a man a fish, versus teach him to fish.
-So initiatives exist to not simply trade fairly, but to think long term and provide assistance to grow third world businesses and create long term viable commercial partnerships.
+What this means is that along with fair wages, safe working conditions and environmental responsibility, there’s a drive to empower people in third world countries.
+It’s the adage of give a man a fish, versus teach him to fish.
+So initiatives exist to not trade fairly, but to think long term and help grow third world businesses and create long term viable commercial partnerships.

 Some examples unique to FTF are: